Vaccine Info

 September 22, 2023 - The U.S. CDC published Notes from Vaccine-Derived Poliovirus Type 2 Emergences Linked to Novel Oral Poliovirus Vaccine Type 2 Use — Six African Countries, 2021–2023

-May 12, 2023—The WHO committee noted that in the African Region, which uses nOPV2, two new cVDPV2 patients were detected in DRC, emerging from novel OPV2 use.
+May 12, 2023—The WHO committee noted that in the African Region, which uses nOPV2, two new cVDPV2 patients were detected in the DRC, emerging from the novel use of OPV2.

 May 10, 2023 - The Lancet published: Immunogenicity of novel oral poliovirus vaccine type 2 administered concomitantly with bivalent oral poliovirus vaccine: an open-label, non-inferiority, randomized, controlled trial.
 Conclusion: Co-administration of nOPV2 and bOPV interfered with immunogenicity for poliovirus type 2 but not for types 1 and 3.